freva-org/freva-nextgen/docs/source/databrowser/APIRef.rst

 .. note::
-   Please note that in these examples,
-   I used "https://www.freva.dkrz.de" as a placeholder URL.
+   Please note that in these examples, "https://www.freva.dkrz.de" were used as a placeholder URL.
    You should replace it with the actual URL of your Freva Databrowser REST API.
-The response above is truncated for brevity.
+The responses above are truncated for brevity.
    The actual response will include more datasets in the `catalog_dict` list.